SSL Certificate

 • postmaster @ myvenue.org

-We will generate the SSL based on the information provided and you will receive 3 emails:
+We will generate the TLS certificate based on the information provided and you will receive 3 emails:

-1. An email indicating that an SSL creation request has been started.
+1. An email indicating that a TLS creation request has been started.

 2. An email requiring you to confirm the information at the specified email address above.
-Please confirm the email (by clicking on the acceptance link within that email) and accept the SSL request.
+Please confirm the email (by clicking on the acceptance link within that email) and accept the TLS request.

-3. After you have confirmed email #2's acceptance link and the SSL has been processed by GeoTrust, the 3rd final email containing the actual SSL certificate information will be sent to you.
-Please note that this final email may arrive anywhere from 10 minutes to 12 hours after email #2 was accepted depending upon the next processing cycle by GeoTrust.
+3. After you have confirmed email #2's acceptance link and the TLS has been processed by GeoTrust, the 3rd final email containing the actual TLS certificate information will be sent to you.
+Please note that this final email may arrive anywhere from 10 minutes to 12 hours after email #2 was accepted depending upon the next processing cycle.

-After we have received the SSL certificate information, we will make the SSL certificate files and put it into the Apache server for you in the 'Conf' folder and verify that it works.
-During this final process, we will require remote access to your Apache Server and to a Web Listener to test the SSL certificate configuration with Theatre Manager.
+After we have received the TLS certificate information, we will make the TLS certificate files and put it into the Apache server for you in the 'conf' folder and verify that it works.
+During this final process, we will require remote access to your NGINX Server and to a Web Listener to test the TLS certificate configuration with Theatre Manager.

-Once the firewall has been opened and the SSL certificate installed:
+Once the firewall rules have been implemented and the TLS certificate installed:

 1. Open up a browser